iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 This page has been translated by machine translation.
 View original

-After passing AIF in mid-August, I immediately started studying for CLF while maintaining momentum.
-However, due to a busy period at work and having to care for my pet degu who developed malocclusion requiring nursing care, my studies were interrupted after the end of September.
+After passing the AIF in mid-August, I immediately began studying for the CLF, riding on that momentum.
+However, due to a busy period at work and having to care for my pet degu who developed malocclusion requiring nursing care, my studies were interrupted at the end of September.

-Before I knew it, January 2026 had arrived.
-With the new year, I was determined to complete last year's unfinished business by achieving the CLF certification, so I resumed studying after about a 3-month break.
+Before I knew it, it was January 2026.
+With the new year, I was determined to complete last year's homework by achieving the CLF certification, so I resumed studying after a roughly three-month break.

-This article summarizes the information needed for the CLF exam that I gathered while studying.
-Please note that there is no iOS engineering content in this article.
+This article summarizes the information needed for the CLF exam based on my study experience.
+Please note that there is no iOS engineer-specific content here.

 About the Author